 How to remove a lien depends on type of lien you want to discharge.
 There are four basic reasons to remove a builders' lien from title on a property in Canada.
 Removing a lien with Lien-Pro is a simple inexpensive process.

-Note: If you are a property owner, Lien-Pro cannot assist with the removal of a lien from your property.
-We are only able to remove liens on behalf of lienholders - those who originally placed the lien.
+Note: If you are a property owner, Lien-Pro cannot assist with the removal of

 1. Direct Discharge of Lien